Interview With Haze

 Clients of all the classes have commented that they are now aware of what poses to try at home or at work if aches or pains hit them.
-They know what to do to alleviate stiffness in their backs from the poses we do in class and using the Home Practice sheets.
+They know what to do to alleviate stiffness in their backs from the poses we do in class and using the Home Practice sheets or online videos.
 Often just 5 or 10 minutes at home will help give some relief.
 One client tells everyone “Yoga has changed my life”

 Do I need to be fit and flexible to do yoga?

 No, absolutely not!
 It is a myth that to do yoga you need to be able to do the splits or tuck your foot behind your head!!
 There are always modifications to poses for all levels as well as props to support you if needed, such as blocks, cushions and straps.
 Yoga is more than just doing poses in any case: it is the bringing together of the mind and body.
 Therefore, the breathing, meditation and relaxation is just as important, and for some, the most important part of doing yoga.

 For those who are fit and flexible and want a bit more of a challenge, modifications can be offered to increase the level of intensity of a pose.